allenc125789/TurtleNAS/README.md

   2) Download the program and run the setup with this command as root: `git clone https://allenc125789:@github.com/allenc125789/TurtleNAS.git && bash ./TurtleNAS/setup.sh`
   3) Go through the setup steps.
      + Installation of dependancies (`y` to install and continue).
-     + A password prompt for an admin account **(make it secure and remember it, you'll log in to the browser with this.)**
+     + Create a new password for the admin account **(make it secure and remember it, you'll log in to the browser with this.)**
      + Signing an SSL certificate.
   4) After the setup finishes with no errors, enter `sudo reboot` and wait for the system to reboot.